 As previously stated, it is imperative that the agency has the appropriate approvals from their governing body to accept an award under this program.
 Also, if selected, the agency must comply with post-award reporting requirements.

-Post-Award Reporting Requirements: Award recipients will be contacted by a representative from the Institute for Intergovernmental Research (IIR) to gather information regarding the implementation and benefit to the agency for BJA reporting purposes and to also promote successful implementations to the law enforcement field.
+Post-Award Reporting Requirements: Award recipients will be contacted by a representative from IIR to gather information regarding the implementation and benefit to the agency for BJA reporting purposes and to also promote successful implementations to the law enforcement field.
 Recipient agencies are required to submit responses to IIR—or allow a phone interview to be performed—in order to share the details of the implementation as well as identify any benefit to the entity and the administration of justice and public safety.

 Applications are pre-screened for eligibility and completeness.
 Applicants will be contacted to ensure that missing information is completed prior to BJA consideration.
 Eligible and completed applications are forwarded to BJA for review and approval.